top of page

 behind TRE®?

-There is a large body of anecdotal evidence from around 1,300 certified TRE® Providers and their clients globally, including approximately 120 providers in the UK.
+TRE® is practised worldwide and supported by a growing body of experience from certified TRE® Providers and their clients globally, including approximately 200 Providers in the UK.

 Close-up of lower body, i.e. legs (up to waist) standig barefeet on a yellow yoga mat wearing tight navy gym trousers.
 The front leg is firmly standing on the mat, the rear leg is on tip-toes, for balance.
 Imaging being in this position before sitting down on an imaginary chair.
 This is demonstrating TRE's warm-up exercise number three.